PatSunter/credo/doc/credo-install.rst

 ...which means you need to go back through the steps - most likely it's a problem with the setup of the environment variables above.

-.. rubric:: Footnotes

-.. [#f1] We haven't renamed the branch from the original "uwa-dev" name of the project, as this is a hassle in Mercurial.